grettke/help/help.md

 them and perform operations on the marked files.
 There are helper methods for most things you can think if like directories or modified-files or whatever, meaning you can use regexen to mark whatever you like however you like.
-If that suits you, then don't be afraid of using the regular expression builder that is built into EMACS.
+If that suits you, then don&rsquo;t be afraid of using the regular expression builder that is built into EMACS.
 Bulk marked file operations include additionally copying, deleting, creating hard links to, renaming, modifying the mode, owner, and group information, changing the time-stamp, listing the marked